 Against the backdrop of unprecedented store closures, bankruptcy, and excessive inventory throughout the supply chain, is fashion week necessary?
-Mckinsey & Company suggest the global industry’s economic profit will fall by 93 percent in 2020 after rising 4 percent in 2019.
-In a worst case scenario, the industry won’t get back to 2019 levels until fourth quarter 2023.
+Mckinsey & Company suggests the global industry’s economic profit will fall by 93 percent in 2020 after rising 4 percent in 2019.
+In a worst case scenario, the industry won’t get back to 2019 levels until the fourth quarter 2023.

 The consumption of fashion week is at least twice a year across four major cities, known as the Big Four; New York, London, Paris, and Milan; in four weeks and in some instances twelve hours a day.
 This gluttonous approach, called fashion week, came to a screeching halt during the pandemic and forced the industry to reset it’s excessive business model.

 The #rewiringfashion campaign, facilitated by Business of Fashion, pledged to reset the fashion calendar, particularly the fashion show format that is outdated and seasonally out of sync with the customer’s needs.
 2,166 independent designers and well-known brands signed on to support this change, but Fashion Week, for Fall/Winter 2021 collections, will continue.
 Whether a live catwalk show, digital, or blended catwalk with digital aspects, the show will go on.

 With business as usual, CFDA, Council of Fashion Designers in America, provides the schedule and links to the Big Four [notice ‘seasonally out of sync’]:

 Feb 15 -17, 2021 New York Fashion Week: Women’s.
 Fall-Winter 2021.

 Feb 19 – 23, 2021 London Fashion Week: Fall-Winter 2021.